Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 - Left click to start drawing (free-form or rubber band circle or rectangle)
 - Release button to apply

-By enabling `Apply to all segments`, all visible segments of the segmentation will be processed (in the order of the segment list).
+By enabling `Apply to visible segments`, all visible segments of the segmentation will be processed (in the order of the segment list).

 ### ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_segmenteditor_islands.png) Islands